Concerns about LED Streetlights

 Finally, some experts think that though many cities are interested in LED streetlights, the greatest barrier to widespread adoption of the technology may simply be education [source: McClear].
 Many people are unaware of the many uses of solid-state lighting, as LEDs are classified, and that high initial costs can lead to long-term savings.
 But with companies like Phillips investing millions in research and development and clamoring for valuable municipal contracts, LED streetlights certainly have a bright future.

-For more information about LED streetlights and other related topics, please look over the links on the next page.
+For more information about LED streetlights and other related topics, please look over the links below.